Los Angeles Lakers

-Franchise history
+History

-1947–1954: Beginnings and Minneapolis dynasty with George Mikan
+1946–1954: Beginnings and Minneapolis dynasty with George Mikan

+The franchise was founded in 1946 as the Detroit Gems and played in the National Basketball League (NBL) during the 1946–47 season where it finished last in the league with only 4 wins in 44 games.
+Though the team was scheduled to continue in the NBL the following season, its ownership, faced with high losses due to low attendance and lack of homecourt, decided on selling the team to Ben Berger and Morris Chalfen of Minnesota for $15,000.

-The Lakers' franchise began in 1947 when Ben Berger and Morris Chalfen of Minnesota purchased the recently disbanded Detroit Gems of the National Basketball League (NBL) for $15,000 from Gems owner Maury Winston.
-Minneapolis sportswriter Sid Hartman played a key behind-the-scenes role in helping put together the deal and later the team.
-Inspired by Minnesota's nickname, "Land of 10,000 Lakes", the team christened themselves the Lakers.
-Hartman helped them hire John Kundla from College of St. Thomas, to be their first head coach, by meeting with him and selling him on the team.
+Minneapolis sportswriter Sid Hartman played a key, behind-the-scenes role in helping put together the deal and later the team.
+Inspired by Minnesota's nickname, "Land of 10,000 Lakes", the team rechristened themselves the Lakers.
+Hartman helped them hire John Kundla from College of St. Thomas to be their first head coach, meeting with him and selling him on the team.

-The Lakers had a solid roster, which featured forward Jim Pollard, playmaker Herm Schaefer, and center George Mikan, who became the most dominant player in the NBL.
-In their first season, they led the league with a 43–17 record, later winning the NBL Championship that season.
+As the franchise had the worst record in the NBL the previous season, it got the first pick in the 1947 Professional Basketball League of America dispersal draft, which they used to select George Mikan.
+Led by Mikan, the Lakers had a solid roster, which also featured forward Jim Pollard and playmaker Herm Schaefer.
+In their first season, they led the league with a 43–17 record, later winning the NBL championship that season.

 In 1948, the Lakers moved from the NBL to the Basketball Association of America (BAA), and Mikan's 28.3 point per game (ppg) scoring average set a BAA record.
 In the 1949 BAA Finals they won the championship, beating the Washington Capitols four games to two.
-The following season, the team improved to 51–17, repeating as champions.
+Following the season, the BAA and the NBL merged to form the National Basketball Association (NBA).
+In the newly formed league, the Lakers improved their record to 51–17 and won their third straight professional championship.
 In the 1950–51 season, Mikan won his third straight scoring title at 28.4 ppg and the Lakers went 44–24 to win their second straight division title.
 One of those games, a 19–18 loss against the Fort Wayne Pistons, became infamous as the lowest scoring game in NBA history.
 In the playoffs, they defeated the Indianapolis Olympians in three games but lost to the Rochester Royals in the next round.